phillipecardenuto/upm/panel-extractor/README.md

 ---
 # Model training
-For training the mode, we annotated a dataset of 3,836 figures of which 3,236 figures (32,507 panels) were used for training and  600 figures (4,888 panels) for testing.
+For training the model, we annotated a dataset of 3,836 figures of which 3,236 figures (32,507 panels) were used for training and  600 figures (4,888 panels) for testing.
 The dataset is freely available at this [link](https://drive.google.com/file/d/1ahGR_-Kcdux_CpWZi9f-6CTMUkJKsfph/view?usp=sharing).

 ### Training